siwaomondi/leads_saver/README.md

 # leads_saver
-A chrome extension to save and manage links from your chrome browser
+A simple lightweight chrome extension to save and manage links,share links via email or copy selected links to your clipboard from your chrome browser.